FAQs about Chinese Medicine

 acute conjunctivitis, central retinitis, myopia (in children), cataract (without complication)

 headaches and migraines, essential hypertension, primary hypotension, drug, alcohol and tobacco dependance, adverse reactions to chemotherapy and radiation, cancer pain, stroke recovery, rheumatoid arthritis, osteoarthritis, acne vulgaris, bell's palsy, diabetes mellitus, cholecystitis, cholelithiasis, meniere's disease, hyperlipidemia, male sexual dysfunction, prostatitis, pruritus, hepatitis B carrier status, herpes zoster, raynaud's syndrome, earache, insomnia, depression

 Licensed VS Certified Acupuncturist

-It is important to be aware of the difference in training between a Licenced Acupuncturist and a Certified Acupuncturist.
+It is important to be aware of the difference in training between a Licensed Acupuncturist and a Certified Acupuncturist.
 The practitioner who is Licensed, or an L.Ac., has obtained a 3 -4 year master's level degree in acupuncture and Oriental medicine.
-Thousands of hours of training are required to complete this degree and they are awarded a Diplomate in Acupuncture or Oriental Medicine upon sucessful examination by the NCCAOM (National Commission for the Certification of Acupuncture and Oriental Medicine).
+Thousands of hours of training are required to complete this degree and they are awarded a Diplomat in Acupuncture or Oriental Medicine upon successful examination by the NCCAOM (National Commission for the Certification of Acupuncture and Oriental Medicine).
 A Certified Acupuncturist is an MD with 200-300 hours of training in acupuncture.
 These practitioners perform "medical acupuncture", and while the term implies a high level of proficiency, in fact their training is only 1/10 that of an L.Ac.
 Some MDs have indeed completed the full training, so it is important to inquire about their credentials.
-Licenced vs Certified Acupuncturist Summary
+Licensed vs Certified Acupuncturist Summary